danmilon/assurance/README.md

 //     is: 3.14,
 //     param: 'integer' },
 //   { type: 'InvalidValue',
-//     message: 'expected a positive number',
+//     message: 'expected a value greater than 0',
 //     is: -666,
 //     param: 'positive' } ]
 ```